Nagachakith/chakith1/README.md

-# Sample REST CRUD API with Spring Boot
+#REST  API with Spring Boot

 The app will start running at <http://localhost:8080>.